-Cervical cancer is the 13th most common cancer in women within the UK.
+Cervical cancer is the 13th most common cancer in women in the UK.

 Anything that increases your risk of getting a disease is called a risk factor.
 Different cancers have different risk factors.

 Having one or more risk factors does not mean that you will definitely get cervical cancer.

 Cervical cancer is more common in younger women.
-More than half of the cervical cancer cases in the UK each year are diagnosed in women aged 45 or under.
+More than half of the cervical cancer cases in the UK each year are diagnosed in women under the age of 45.

 Human Papilloma Virus (HPV) infection

 The human papilloma virus (HPV) is a major cause of the main types of cervical cancer.

 HPV is common.
-Most sexually active women come into contact with HPV during their lifetime.
+Most sexually active people come into contact with HPV during their lifetime.
 But for most the virus causes no harm and goes away on its own.

 Types of HPV

-At least 12 types of HPV are considered high risk for cancer of the cervix.
-Two of these types (HPV 16 and HPV 18) cause about 7 out of 10 cancers of the cervix (70%).
+Around 12 types of HPV are considered high risk for cancer of the cervix.
+Two of these types (HPV 16 and HPV 18) cause about 7 out of 10 (70%) cervical cancer cases.

-Practising safer sex through using condoms will reduce your risk of getting the HPV virus and passing it on.
-Using condoms won’t protect you completely.
-But they will reduce your risk of becoming infected with HPV and other sexually transmitted diseases.
+Practising safer sex by using barrier methods like condoms will reduce your risk of getting HPV and passing it on.
+But they won’t protect you completely.
+Practising safer sex will also help to protect you against many sexually transmitted diseases.

 There are now vaccines to prevent HPV infection.
 All girls aged 12 or 13 in the UK are routinely offered the HPV vaccine at school.
-These vaccines protect against the strains of HPV that are most likely to cause cervical cancer.
+These vaccines protect against the types of HPV that are most likely to cause cervical cancer.
 But they don't protect against all types.
 So you still need to take part in cervical screening, even if you have had the HPV vaccine.

 Human immunodeficiency virus (HIV)

 Having human immunodeficiency virus (HIV) or AIDS increases the risk of developing cervical cancer.
-This risk might be reduced in women who are having treatment for their HIV.
+This risk might be reduced in women who are having treatment for HIV.

 Other sexually transmitted infections

-The risk of cervical cancer might be increased in women who have other sexually transmitted infections (STIs) alongside HPV.
+The risk of cervical cancer may be increased in women who have a sexually transmitted infection (STI) alongside HPV.